Ilias-Paralikas/CV-recognition/README.md

 # CV-recognition

-Pictures:

-    Static:

-        scripts to locate  a template in an image

-    Dynamic:

-        scripts to locate a template in a variety of images, all of which except one will not contain it

-    matchImageToTemplate:

-        Given an image, find the best

-Video:

-    color.py :
+gui.py :

-        create a white background and fill it with a spiral motion to mimic the movement of the camera

-    matchValStop:

-        with a spiral movement as color.py, try and find the template in an image
+        SUMMARY: this program take as input a large image, stored as "rescourses/plaketa.jpg", variable : imgFile
+        and a folder with a variety of templates ,"rescourses/templates", variable : templateFolder additionaly a frame is cut as a subimage of the original image.
+        The user is promted the COMMANDS ,WASD to move , Z,X to zoom and Q to quit (capital or lowercase) If the frame is moved to a position that it contains one of the templates, it gets detected and marked with a white rectangle.
+Aditionally, it is removed from the dict as it's possition is now known